MichaelCharles/readable-elapsed-timer/README.md

 - `elapsedBrief()` This will return the time elapsed formatted using abbreviations even if the timer is configured otherwise.
 If `timer.elapsedBrief()` is called after five seconds, `5s` will be returned.
 - `elapsedRaw()` This will return the time elapsed in miliseconds without any additional formatting.
 If `timer.elapsedRaw()` is called after five seconds, `5000` will be returned.
 - `elapsedRaw()` This will return the time elapsed in miliseconds without any additional formatting.
 If `timer.elapsedRaw()` is called after five seconds, `5000` will be returned.

+# Releases

+* 0.3.1 - Added two more tests for the undocumented language feature.
+Updated dependencies.